manishgupta94/dragons-of-mugloar/README.md

 * integer to specify number of games to play
 * boolean whether to run games async or single threaded

-example 1: `10 true` play play 10 times and invocations are async <p>
+example 1: `10 true` to play the game 10 times and invocations are async <p>
-example 2: `10 false` play play 10 times and invocations are single threaded
+example 2: `10 false` to play the game 10 times and invocations are single threaded